wasp-lang/wasp/web/blog/2024-08-20-django-vs-wasp.md

 Wasp is an amazing dev tool for full stack applications.
 Combining things like React, Node.js and Prisma, Wasp allows for development to be expedited in ways never before seen.

 In this article, I am going to walk through creating a full stack application in Django versus Wasp to prove the simplicity of Wasp against a very conventional full-stack technology.
 I am also going to make a React frontend connected to Django.
-The point is to highlight the inefficiencies, difficulties, and issues that can (and will) arise with Django/React that are made vastly simpler via
+The point is to highlight the inefficiencies, difficulties, and issues that can (and will) arise with Django/React that are made vastly simpler when working with Wasp.

 This article is not intended as a how-to, but I do provide code snippets to give you a feel for their differences.
 Also note that in order to give a side-by-side comparison, I'll use tabs which you can switch back and forth between, like this: